Barbour

 30,00 €In StockA classic Barbour jacket reviewed in more contemporary lines.
 Its wax cotton finish gives it a lot of elegance.
 Cord collar.

-70,00 €In StockCap with a tartan pattern in blue and green tones, perfect for embellishing a winter outfit.
+70,00 €In StockA cap with a tartan pattern on the peak in shades of green, perfect for complementing a winter outfit.

-65,00 €In StockBarbour black hat in waterproof waxed cotton.
+115,00 €In StockBarbour navy hat in waterproof waxed cotton.

 John Barbour, wished to create robust, waterproof wear, adapted to rough weather, for the workers’ communities of North-Eastern Scotland.